 This tastes absolutely nothing like what you would expect, and it should not taste as good as it does.
-English milk punch is refreshing and tastes like a fancy sparkling lemonade but without the bubbles.
+English milk punch is refreshing and tastes like limoncello.
 You would never guess this was the byproduct of cheese.
-I’m usually pretty good at tasting something and thinking about what is in it, or reading a list of ingredients and knowing what the final product will taste like, not all the time but enough.
+I’m usually pretty good at tasting something and thinking about what is in it or reading a list of ingredients and knowing what the final product will taste like, not all the time but enough.
 Still, I was utterly wrong when guessing what English milk punch would taste like.
 This is a fantastic drink that blew me away and one I will make many more times.

 By making cheese, of course.
 Milk is made mainly of 4 things, water, protein (cheese), fat, and lactose (sugar), and by denaturing/cooking the protein, you can isolate it.
 When the milk protein casein joins with other casein, it forms a large pentagon-shaped ring that captures particles in the mixture.
-Cooking can be done two ways, with heat or acid.
-Typically when making cheese, you keep the protein part and throw out the whey, but this cocktail reverses that, and instead, you save the whey (water, fat, sugar) part.
+Cooking can be done in two ways, with heat or acid.
+Typically when making cheese, you keep the protein part and throw out the whey, but this cocktail reverses that, and instead, you save the whey (water, sugar, and some protein) part.
 By removing the cloudy white protein, what is left is the clear pale yellow liquid.
 That is not to say English milk punch is easy to make.
 Making cheese is not difficult.
 What is difficult is making cheese that produces clear whey.
 I have made and experimented with this enough that, hopefully, I can make this easier for you.

 Why Is My Milk Punch Cloudy?